maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 Advanced keyboard shortcuts for Webflow.io interface

 ## How to?
-1. Open your browser developer tools
+1) Open your browser developer tools
+2) Go to the console tab
-2. Pate the following code
+3) Paste the following code into the console

 ```javascript
 (function() {